-One of the most common dilemma’s faced by retirees is “When should I downsize and move to a new place?”
+One of the most common dilemmas faced by retirees is when should I downsize and move to a new place?
 It’s never easy to decide when to leave the family home you have lived in for decades.
-It can be a very emotional decision to make.
-I have had clients move from homes that have been in the family over 60 years.
+I have clients that have been in the family for over 60 years.

-– Many clients I work with are currently only using 3 rooms (living room, kitchen & bedroom), typically they are only using between 25-50% of the house for day to day living.
+– Many clients I work with are currently only using 3 rooms (living room, kitchen & bedroom), for day-to-day living.
 The remaining rooms are unused.
-They are however paying to heat, insure and maintain the entire house.
+They are paying to heat, insure and maintain the entire house.

-- Are you finding it financially difficult to continue living in the home?
-If it takes all of your income each month to live or worse, you are dipping into savings each month to cover housing costs than a right sizing move may make sense.
-Eliminating expensive housing costs while simultaneously freeing up equity to invest and produce income can change your financial situation.
-If you invest $300,000 (using RBC Managed Payout Solution or a similar product) it will pay approx. $1500 per month in income and you can eliminate $500 per month in housing expenses, you now have an additional $2000 per month to live on.
+– Are you finding it financially difficult to live in the home?
+If it takes all of your income each month to live and you are dipping into savings each month to cover housing costs then a right sizing move may make sense.

 Downsizing is a process but a rewarding one.
-It can be an opportunity to right size your life and move onto the next chapter with more independence.
+It can be an opportunity to right-size your life and move onto the next chapter with more independence.

 Roy Thomas SRES® (Senior’s Real Estate Specialist) is a REALTOR® with Sutton Group Professional Realty.
-Since 1991 Roy specializes in helping retirees with their later in life real estate transactions.
-If you are contemplating a move and would like a complimentary copy of Roy’s guide to downsizing entitled “Preparing to Downsize” please click here|
+Since 1991, Roy specializes in helping retirees with their later in life real estate transactions.
+Call Roy at 902-497-3031 or contact Roy here